1964 British football match-fixing scandal: History

-On 4 August 1963, Ken Thomson of Hartlepools United confessed in the Sunday People that he had bet with Gauld's syndicate on Hartlepools losing a game at Exeter City earlier that year (he would subsequently be banned for life by The Football Association).
+On 4 August 1963, Ken Thomson of Hartlepools United (now known as Hartlepool United) confessed in the Sunday People that he had bet with Gauld's syndicate on Hartlepools losing a game at Exeter City earlier that year (he would subsequently be banned for life by The Football Association).
 A week later, Gauld was named by the Sunday People as the "mastermind" behind the bribes ring.

 In 1964, Gauld, in search of a final "payday" after being discovered by the Sunday People, sold his story to the same newspaper for £7,000, incriminating the three Sheffield Wednesday players who had "thrown" the game against Ipswich Town in December 1962.
 The paper broke the story on 12 April.
 The following Sunday, a number of other players were also named as having taken part in attempts to fix matches.
 Ten former or current players were finally sent for trial at Nottingham Assizes in early 1965.
 It would be the first time that taped evidence was admitted in an English court.

 Gauld's taped conversations were ultimately used to convict him and the other players, the judge making it clear that he held Gauld responsible for ruining them.
 At the end of the trial on 26 January 1965, Gauld - described by the judge as the "central figure" of the case - received the heaviest sentence of four years in prison.
 Brian Phillips and York City wing-half Jack Fountain were each sentenced to fifteen months' imprisonment, Dick Beattie of St. Mirren received nine months', Sammy Chapman of Mansfield Town, Ron Howells of Walsall and Ken Thomson each received six-month sentences while David Layne, Tony Kay and Peter Swan each received four-month sentences.

 On release, Layne, Swan, Kay, Beattie, Fountain, Chapman and Howells were banned for life from any further participation in football (Gauld, Thomson and Phillips had already been banned).
 In total, 33 players were prosecuted.

 It was established that Gauld had earned £3,275 from betting on football matches and £7,420 from having sold his confessions to the Sunday People.
 Gauld died in 2004.